matyalatte/tuw/docs/FAQ.md

 # Frequently Asked Questions

-## Can I redistribute the exe with my scripts?
+## Can I redistribute Simple Command Runner with my scripts?

 Yes, and you can rename it to `GUI.exe`, `'project name'-GUI.exe`, or `'project name'_GUI.exe`.
 But note that it's licensed under GPL.
 You should inform users of the license and the link to the source code.

+## Should my scripts be distributed under the GPL?

+No, Simple Command Runner should be under the GPL, but you can use any licneses for other files.
+Because it will execute your command in another process.

 ## How can I insert an input into multiple places in commands?